 - Contributes to Better Digestion– Vitamin B12 is produced by bacteria in the guts of animals, including humans!
 We have to eat other animals to put the bacteria in our gut.
 Once there the Vitamin B12 helps the good bacteria digest other food.
 They also prevent the growth of bad bacteria that can lead to conditions like Irritable Bowel Syndrome.

 The main foods that can provide Vitamin B12 are all animal-based.
 That’s why it is especially important for Vegans and Vegetarians to add a Vitamin B12 supplement to their diets.
 We’re not knocking Plant-Based eaters.
 We heartily endorse them.
-It’s just that they may need to add a supplement or two.
+It’s just that they may need to add a supplement or two to make sure they have the right Vitamin B12 dosage for seniors.

 Most animal food contains some Vitamin B12.
 Some of the best sources include: